 Here’s how to make stamped spoon napkin rings.

 Step 1: Flatten the spoon with a rubber mallet

-You will still have some bumps when you finish.
+Just know that after you flatten it, you will still have some bumps when you finish.

 They’re called character. 🙂

 Step 2: Choose the size of stamps you want to use

 Here are the three sizes of stamps I have.

 I used the 1/4 for stamped spoon napkin ring.

 Place spoon on the steel stamping block.
 The stamping block is super important.
 I’ve tried to stamp it without the steel block and it just doesn’t imprint the letters as well.

 Hold the silver stamp where you want the letter to go and hit hard with a hammer several times.
 You may want to practice on a spoon several times so you can get the idea of placement, etc. It’s also VERY IMPORTANT (says the person who learned the hard way) to make sure that your letter is not upside down.
 Look at the letter on the stamp to check before each time you stamp just to be sure.